 Western Institute for Social Research MFT Program: Comprehensive Profile and Student Fit Analysis

+Western Institute for Social Research is one of 71 BBS-approved MFT programs in California.
+Compare all 71 in our directory.
 Program data collected April 2026 from publicly available sources including the Western Institute for Social Research (WISR) MFT/LPCC program page; the WISR Official Catalog (revised September 10, 2025); the WISR tuition and fees page; the WISR Center for Child and Family Development page; and the California Board of Behavioral Sciences approved schools list for LMFT under BPC 4980.36.
 A standalone MFT program handbook was not publicly posted separately from the catalog; the Official Catalog served as the authoritative public source for curriculum and clinical training details.
 Prospective students should verify all details directly with the program before applying.

 Program Snapshot